School Bus Involved in Fatal Iowa Fire was Previously Part of a Recall

 Hire an Attorney with Significant Trial Experience

-Finally, if your case should go to trial, you need someone with an intimate understanding of court procedures and the nuances juror interaction.
+Finally, if your case should go to trial, you need someone with an intimate understanding of courtroom procedures and the nuances juror interaction.
 It is a safe bet that the lawyers representing the company you are suing have spent time in the courtroom; you need an attorney who has spent even more.

 Hire an Attorney Who Has Access to Top Expert Witnesses

-Expert witnesses are essential in commercial vehicle cases as they can possess specialized knowledge and can provide unique insight into the rules, regulations, and events related to your collision.
+Expert witnesses are essential in commercial vehicle cases as they possess specialized knowledge and can provide unique insight into the rules, regulations, and events related to your collision.